The 5 Levels to Successful Segmentation

 Follow the money

-One most tried and tested frameworks for customer analysis is RFM (recency, frequency, monetary).
+One of the most tried and tested frameworks for customer analysis is RFM (recency, frequency, monetary).
 First outlined by Jan Roelf Bult and Tom Wansbeek, in a 1995 issue of Marketing Science, RFM is an example of behavioral segmentation marketing.
-The recency strand of RFM monitors the time since the user’s last interaction with the brand — when was the user last active?
-When did they last make a transaction?

 Frequency examines how often the user interacts with your app.
 Are they a daily user?
 It’s important to separate loyal users from people who only opened the app once or twice.